New Mexico wine: Origins of viticulture in New Mexico

 In 1598 Santa Fe de Nuevo México was founded, after Don Juan de Oñate led Spanish colonists to the upper valleys of the Rio Grande near Española, New Mexico.
-Santa Fe, New Mexico was established in 1610, and further south near the Mesilla Valley Franciscan monks followed the colonists to minister Christianity to the Native Americans and Hispanos of New Mexico.
-The Franciscan monks who settled along the Rio Grande needed to hold daily mass; central to each mass was Holy Communion, a sacrament that includes the consumption of wine, which upon transubstantiation, becomes the blood of Christ shed for the redemptions of sinners.
-The monks needed a local source for their sacramental wine since the next nearest supply was several months' travel away.
+Santa Fe, New Mexico was established in 1610, and further south near the Mesilla Valley Franciscans followed the colonists to minister Christianity to the Native Americans and Hispanos of New Mexico.
+The Franciscans who settled along the Rio Grande needed to hold daily mass; central to each mass was Holy Communion, a sacrament that includes the consumption of wine, which upon transubstantiation, becomes the blood of Christ shed for the redemptions of sinners.
+The friars needed a local source for their sacramental wine since the next nearest supply was several months' travel away.
 In this region of the Upper Río Grande is where grape vines were first introduced to New Mexico.

-Before grapevines were planted in New Mexico, the Franciscan monks had wine shipped from Spain.
+Before grapevines were planted in New Mexico, the Franciscans had wine shipped from Spain.
 The sacramental wine was light pink in color, had a sherry-like taste, was 18% alcohol, and 10% sugar.
 The wine was transported in heavy jugs resembling those in Roman times.
 The stoneware jugs held approximately 2.6 to 3.6 gallons (9.8 to 13.6 liters) each and were sealed with a cork or wood plug.
 The jugs needed to be sealed with a green glaze, applied to the inside of the jug.
 This glaze would have contained lead that leaked out into the wine during prolonged exposure to heat or to the acid in the wine.

 Grapevine planting in New Mexico was initially hindered by Spanish law which in 1595 forbid the exportation of Spanish grapevines to protect the Spanish agriculture industry.
 At the time, Spanish wine exports provided one fourth of Spain's foreign trade revenue.
-Franciscan monks chose to ignore this economic law and smuggled vines out of Spain into New Mexico around 1629.
-Fray García de Zúñiga, a Franciscan, and Antonio de Arteaga, a Capuchín monk, planted the first vines at a Piro pueblo just south of modern-day Socorro.
+Franciscans chose to ignore this economic law and smuggled vines out of Spain into New Mexico around 1629.
+Fray García de Zúñiga, a Franciscan, and Antonio de Arteaga, a Capuchín friar, planted the first vines at a Piro pueblo just south of modern-day Socorro.
 The cuttings brought by the missionaries were a Vitis vinifera grape variety known as the Mission grape.
 This variety is still grown in New Mexico today.

 As El Camino Real arrived in New Mexico, the city of Albuquerque was established to serve as an outpost for all of the towns and pueblos in the central Rio Grande.
 Wine was grown in these old towns, including near Barelas, Corrales, Old Town Albuquerque, Sandia Pueblo, Los Ranchos, and Isleta Pueblo.
 This region is now referred to as the Middle Rio Grande Valley AVA.